Pradders/BaderTransition_catalyst/README.md

 Atoms may extend over periodic cell boundaries, particularly adsorbates.
 The existing shifting functionality is therefore retained.

 Four modes are available:
+'''
 1. Same shift per (ini, fin) pair
 2. Manual shift for EACH structure
 3. Same shift for ALL structures
 4. NO shift to ANY structure
+'''
 Shifting is applied to the complete structures before the catalyst-only structures are extracted for plotting.

+### Reference surface alignment

+An optional external reference surface can now be supplied for the structural plots.

+When a reference surface is provided, the selected catalyst atoms in the Bader plot are aligned to the reference surface while retaining their actual Bader charge values.

+If no external reference surface is provided, the final structure is used as the reference.
+This ensures that the catalyst surface in the initial-state visualisation is positioned consistently with the final state.

+Periodic boundary conditions are accounted for when matching catalyst atoms to an external reference surface.

 ## Colour coding